rht-labs/labs-ci-cd/docker/tool-box/README.md

 # Tool Box

 This container exists to help folks that can't install ansible, git or other necessary tools.
+It is not to be used in any time of production setting and is not suppportable under an OpenShift subscription.
 It includes `oc` version 3.6.173.0.21

 ## Usage